Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

+- The combined points per game average of the two teams, 36.9, is 5.6 points fewer than Sunday's over/under.

-- The two teams combine to score 35.7 points per game, 7.8 less than the over/under in this contest.
+- The 51.6 points per game these two squads have allowed their opponents to score this season are 9.1 more than the 42.5 total in this contest.

-- This contest's total is 7.3 points fewer than the 50.8 these two squads combine to give up per game in 2020.
+- The Steelers and their opponents have scored an average of 43.4 points per game in 2020, 0.9 more than Sunday's total.

-- The average total in Steelers games this season is 43.4, 0.1 points fewer than Sunday's over/under of 43.5.
+- The 47.8 PPG average total in Lions games this season is 5.3 points more than this game's over/under.

-- In 2020, games involving the Lions have averaged a total of 47.8 points, 4.3 more than the set over/under in this contest.

 Steelers stats and trends

-- Pittsburgh has played seven games, with three wins against the spread.

-- Pittsburgh's games this year have gone over the total in three out of eight opportunities (37.5%).
+- Pittsburgh's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Pittsburgh's matchup with the Lions.